JRHollo/Portfolio/README.md

 ## K_Means_Iris_dataset
 This project was an attempt to apply K-Means clustering to the Iris dataset to identify the number of species.
-In this attempt, I split the data into two datasets (Iris-data, Iris_with_answers).
-I performed the clustering on the iris.csv dataset and compared back to the Iris-with-answers dataset.
+In this attempt, I split the data into two datasets (Iris-dataset.csv, Iris_with_answers.csv).
+I performed the clustering on the iris-dataset.csv, which excluded the species variable, and compared back to the Iris-with-answers.csv.
 Turns out that k-means clustering wasn't a good fit for identifying species as the k-means algorithm clustered on sepal instead of petal attributes, but, in biology, species were derived more by petal attributes.

 ## Linear_Regression_Used_Car_Prices